 If the Clubs Administrator does not accept the application, the decision may be appealed to the CAC;

-Applicants must submit their intent to appeal to the Clubs Administrator within five (5) business days from the date in which notice of decision was sent.
+Applicants must submit their intent to appeal to the Clubs Administrator within five (5) business days from the date in which notice of decision was sent;

 This decision of the CAC is final and cannot be appealed.

-The Clubs Administrator shall distribute to the SRA a list of prospective clubs that are recommended by the CAC to be ratified;
+The Clubs Administrator shall distribute to the SRA a list of prospective Clubs that are recommended by the CAC to be ratified;

-Clubs will receive e-mail confirmation of their recognition status within two (2) weeks of SRA approval;
+Clubs will receive e-mail confirmation of their recognition status within two (2) weeks of SRA approval.

-All club Constitution changes and reviews will be kept on file by the MSU via the Clubs Administrator for perusal by all MSU members upon request.
+All Club Constitution changes and reviews will be kept on file by the MSU via the Clubs Administrator for perusal by all MSU members upon request;

 The decision of the CAC shall be made after reviewing the application package and may involve consultation with:

-The prospective club’s proposed Executive;
+The prospective Club’s proposed Executive;

 Any other pertinent parties.